 Withdrawal

-If you wish to withdraw from GW Law, please complete this Withdrawal Form.
+If you wish to withdraw from GW Law, please complete this Fall 2025 1L Withdrawal Form.
 We will not withdraw you until we receive the form.
 A subsequent confirmation will be sent to you.

 Tuition Refund Policy